 NBIC, National Board Inspection Code -- The NBIC provides standards for installation, inspection, repairs, and alternations of boilers, pressure vessels, and pressure-relief devices.
 It was first published in 1946.
 New editions are published in July of odd numbered years.
 Applicability of the NBIC to ammonia mechanical refrigeration systems varies by jurisdiction.
 The NBIC may be purchased from https://www.nationalboard.org

 IIAR 1 -- ANSI/International Institute of Ammonia Refrigeration (IIAR), Standard 1, "Definitions and Terminology Used in IIAR Standards."
 The first edition was published in 2012.
-The next and latest edition was published in 2017.
+Revised editions were published in 2017 and 2022.
 IIAR publications may be purchased from https://iiar.org

 IIAR 2 -- ANSI/IIAR, Standard 2, "Design of Safe Closed-Circuit Ammonia Refrigeration Systems".
 The first edition was published in March 1974 as IIAR 74-2.
 Revised editions (or addenda) were published in 1984, December 1992, August 1999, October 2005, June 2008, August 2010, December 2012, November 2015 (named the 2014 edition), July 2019 (named 2014 Addendum A), and about September 10, 2021.
 This standard was named "Equipment, Design, and Installation of Closed Circuit Ammonia Mechanical Refrigerating Systems" prior to the 2014 edition.
 For the editions published from 2014 to 2019 it was named "Safe Design of Closed-Circuit Ammonia Refrigeration Systems".